 “It's fair to say that there's been a big push in the UK industry to interact more regularly with life customers.
 Historically and not surprising – the only contact is at the point of quote and dare I say, when the customer dies.
 Which might seem strange, but that is the nature of the product.”

-Morgan explains the importance of more frequent communication as a way to keep in check with UK regulation as well as inform more vulnerable customers: “At least every couple of years, we should reach out to our customers and remind them what products they've bought from us, why they bought it, and make sure that the product is still relevant to their needs.
+Morgan explains the importance of more frequent communication as a way to keep in check with UK regulations as well as inform more vulnerable customers: “At least every couple of years, we should reach out to our customers and remind them what products they've bought from us, why they bought it, and make sure that the product is still relevant to their needs.
 Because needs change over time.”

 There you have it- 3 lessons learned in Morgan Spillane and Legal & General’s transition to the United States life insurance markets.